Last Updated November 21, 2024

 Corina LesliePR Manager, ZeroBounce

-It's in all of our best interests to learn how to pitch our news as a story.
+How to avoid making this mistake: Learn how to pitch our news as a story.
 In fact, we spent a whole PR Roundtable with a former journalist Melanie Deziel learning how to do exactly that.

 👉 Watch that discussion here.